Condensation is the most common form of unwanted dampness in buildings and occurs when warm moist air comes into contact with a cold surface.

 Keeping your home warm, dry and reducing condensation at this time of year can be challenging, particularly when people cut back on heating and appliances that can cause energy costs to rise.

 Condensation is the most common form of dampness in buildings and occurs when warm moist air comes into contact with cold surfaces such as walls and ceilings.
 Moisture builds during everyday living including when you cook, dry clothes and shower.
-When condensation appears wipe it dry dry to avoid a build-up of black mould growing on walls, curtains and woodwork.
-It’s important you take steps to limit the moisture in the air.
+When condensation appears wipe it dry to avoid a build-up of black mould growing on walls, curtains and woodwork.
+It’s important that you take steps to limit the moisture in the air.

 There are four main causes of condensation:

 - moisture production

 There are several ways you can reduce condensation.
 Try implementing this advice at home:

 - Where possible, use your heating system efficiently and effectively.
 It's more effective to have heating on a low setting for longer to maintain a minimum temperature rather than heating to high temperatures at short bursts.